panisonic1996/Glasses-Data-Vision-Project/README.md

 #  Bar Glasses Recognition
 # :cocktail: :clinking_glasses: :wine_glass: :tropical_drink: :tumbler_glass:

-This is a project to recognize the type of bar glass from a picture.
+This is a project of recognizing the type of bar glass from a picture.

 ### Project steps: